Orangeplumber/CAEE-lab/README.md

   * Regression

 ## Code
-* Code is in MATLAB
+* Code is in MATLAB.
-* Comments are yet to be added
+* Comments are yet to be added.